Reid-T-W/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 Function that returns an array of objects
 ## 1. More mapping
 Funciton that returns array of ids from a list of objects, using Map.
+## 2. Filter
+Array of objects filtered by location